BlueBrain/atlas-interpolation/README.md

 cd atlas-interpolation/data
 pip install git+https://github.com/BlueBrain/atlas-interpolation#egg=atlinter[data]
 ```

+Pulling/Download the entire DVC is a huge amount of data (several GBs),
+do not hesitate to select only the data you are interested in.

 ### Downloading data from scratch
 Downloading data from scratch can be done easily using dvc command.